Kanban Board vs Gantt Chart: Pros and Cons

 Card customization options in Visor

-What it is
+What is a Gantt Chart?

 A Gantt chart is a type of chart that organizes projects into tasks and milestones, displayed along with information about when each task begins and ends.
 The result is a visually compelling, informative overview that communicates the scale or a project, providing information on how long everything will take to complete.